NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/Developers_Guide.md

-# GDC Analysis Tool Software Development Toolkit (SDK)
+# GDC Analysis Tool Software Development Kit (SDK)

 This guide will detail the process of developing applications for the GDC Data Portal 2.0.
 It describes the structure of the GDC Data Portal, how to use the GDC Data Portal API, and how to develop applications for the GDC Data Portal.